 - 1. From the + Add New submenu, select Import from URL. - 2.
 Enter a valid URL for the Pack's source.
 (This field's input is validated for URL format, but not for accuracy, before you submit the modal.) - 3.
-Optionally, give the pack an explicit, unique New Pack ID before clicking OK to confirm the import.
-(See Upgrading an Existing Pack.)
+Optionally, give the pack an explicit, unique New Pack ID.
+(See Upgrading an Existing Pack.) - 4.
+Where appropriate, enable Allow custom functions.
+(See Custom Functions.) - 5.
+Click OK to confirm the import.